splunk/splunk-connect-for-kubernetes/helm-chart/splunk-connect-for-kubernetes/README.md

 * splunk-kubernetes-logging: Daemonset that runs [fluentd](https://www.fluentd.org/) to collect logs for both Kubernetes system components (e.g. kubelet, apiserver, etc.), and applications which are running in the cluster.
 See [README](charts/splunk-kubernetes-logging/README.md) for details.
 * splunk-kubernetes-objects: Deployment that runs Fluentd to collect data of Kubernetes objects, e.g. namespaces, nodes, pods, etc. See [README](charts/splunk-kubernetes-objects/README.md) for details.
-* splunk-kubernetes-metrics: Deployment that runs [heapster](https://github.com/kubernetes/heapster) and Fluentd together to collect metrics.
-See [README](charts/splunk-kubernetes-metrics/README.md) for details.
+* splunk-kubernetes-metrics: Deployment and Daemonset that runs Fluentd to collect metrics from Kubernetes.
+[README](/helm-chart/splunk-kubernetes-metrics/README.md)

 ## Install ##